JamesHabben/SovolStuff/timezone/readme.md

 If you find any issue with timezone names, offsets, values, or something missing, please submit an issue here to let me know and I can update the code.

+## Background Information

+- **Klipper Screen Interface**: The Klipper Screen interface code is primarily located at `/home/mks/KlipperScreen/`.
+This interface is used to manage and display information on the Sovol printers' screens.
+- **Programming Language**: The interface code for the Klipper Screen is written mostly in Python, which allows for easy modifications and enhancements.
+- **Timezone Configuration**: Originally, the Python code providing timezone options was limited.
+The enhancements in this repository expand these options by allowing a broader range of timezones to be set directly from the screen.
+- **Configuration File**: When a new timezone is selected, the Python code writes the selected timezone value to a file located at `/home/mks/target_timezone.txt`.
+- **Service Restart**: After updating the timezone configuration file, the Klipper screen service needs to be restarted for changes to take effect.
+This is done automatically by the python code via a system command that reboots the Klipper screen service.

 ## Prerequisites
 - SSH access to the Sovol SV06+ Klipper.
 - Ensure you have a backup of your original `zone.py` file (explained below).